mythril-forge/vanilla-spells/spells/cantrips/virtue-ua.md

 ## Description
 You touch one creature, imbuing it with vitality.
-If the target has at least 1 hit point, it gains a number of temporary hit points equal to `1d4` + your spellcasting ability modifier.
+If the target has at least 1 hit point, it gains a number of temporary hit points equal to `1d4` + your Spellcasting Ability Modifier.
 The temporary hit points are lost when the spell ends.

 ---